Dakota State University Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Dakota State, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Dakota State, approximately 74% of students took out student loans averaging $7,401 a year.
 That adds up to $29,604 over four years for those students.

 How Much Money Do Dakota State Graduates Make?bachelor's degree recipients from Dakota State make around $38,700 per year during the early years of their employment.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Contact details for Dakota State are given below.